isaric/weather-app/README.md

 ### weather-app

-This is a small demo app that lets the user search for a city from the world list of cities and get a weather report graph back from the open-metao API.
+This is a small demo app that lets the user search for a city from the world list of cities and get a weather report graph back from the open-meteo API.

 There are two types of data the user can choose from - a prognosis or a the historical data from the last 10 days.
 The form offers autocomplete functionality that helps the user choose a city after typing